gigascience/gigadb-website/docs/sop/UPDATE_VERSION.md

 ##### Warning!

-Services will be temporarily suspended during the software version update process, so it is suggested to remind gigadb.org users of the downtime issue if the update is in the `Upstream`.
+Before you are going to update software's major version in the `Upstream`, make sure you have:

+1. Reminded gigadb.org users of the downtime issue, because services would be temporarily suspended during the update process.
+2. Confirmed that the most recent backup database  exists in the bucket `s3:gigadb-database-backups`, eg. `gigadb_gigascience-upstream-gigadb-website_live_"$latestDate".backup`, where `$latestDate` is `current date - 1`.
+3. Confirmed that the backup database is not corrupt and the restoration steps can be executed successfully in developer's production environments.

 ##### Update PostgreSQL engine and client major version